 A dog who can come and go on their food all day is dictating when he will eat and how much.
 The canine stomach is not set up for grazing.
 Wolf it down and crack on is what nature intended.
 When dogs have finished eating and had their fill, they walk away.
 This is the indication to others that they can then go in and get theirs.

 So leaving it down, you’re showing your dog that it can control its own feeding times and you’ll keep away.
-He’s making these small decisions (big in his mind) and you standing back not taking control of eating times is, putting your dog in an awkward position.
+He’s making these small decisions (big in his mind) and you standing back not taking control of meal times.
 The food stays down, he knows it belongs to him, so he may feel the need to guard it, and he can quickly become anxious and stressed.
-Only adults and those that make decisions should have this luxury, they are confident of their right to do this, therefore there is no stress involved – but your dog may not be this kind of character.
-Floppy boundaries for a dog who lives in a human world of which he has no instinctive understanding.

 So here’s the situation, when you get up from your chair at dinner time and your dog goes and scoffs the plate full of food that you intended to finish, but just got up to grab a drink?
 The plate of food left on the side unit unattended?
 If you leave it, you don’t want it, is what that indicates to your dog.
 Yes, there are many dogs that won’t touch your food and have heaps of self-control, but likewise there are many that are driven by instinct and desire.